mysamyr/lists-app/README.md

 **Simple** lists contains only messages.

-**Todo** lists have messages and possibility to be marked as done.
+**Todo** lists have messages and possibility to mark them done.

 **Complex** list items includes different fields (e.g. `name`, `count`, etc.).
 Field `name` is obligatory, if field `count` is present you can manage count of list items in list.

-Messages have limitations to 50 characters, list names - to 30.
+Messages have limitations to 50 characters.
 Count cannot be negative